-Take your medicines the way your doctor told you.
+Take your medicines as you have been told.
 You may need to take antibiotics to help prevent infection.
-Check with your doctor before taking aspirin or other over-the-counter pain relievers such as ibuprofen (Advil, Motrin) or acetaminophen (Tylenol).
+Check with your provider before taking aspirin or other over-the-counter pain relievers such as ibuprofen (Advil, Motrin) or acetaminophen (Tylenol).

 You may take showers.
 But avoid baths if you have a catheter.
 You can take baths once your catheter is removed.